mtruninger/mtruninger.github.io/_pages/about.md

 She has published in <i>The Leadership Quarterly</i> and
 <i>Frontiers in Psychology</i>, and presented at the Academy of
 Management, SIOP, and the European Academy of Management.
+Her current research develops a theoretical model of team cultures of belonging and their role in generating intrinsic prosocial motivation for collaboration.